Finland at the Olympics: Speed skating

 Speed skating has been included in the Olympic programme since the inaugural 1924 Winter Olympics.

-Beginning in the first Olympic Winter Games in 1924, Finland has taken part in speed skating in 20 previous Olympics, with a medal record of 7 golds, 8 silvers and 9 bronzes, latest medal won in 1968.
+Beginning in the first Olympic Winter Games in 1924, Finland has taken part in speed skating in 22 previous Olympics, with a medal record of 7 golds, 8 silvers and 9 bronzes, latest medals won in 1968.
 In 2010, Finland took part in 2 speed skating events with a team of 4, their highest placing being 5th (in men's 500 metres).